pearcej/pearcej.github.io/csc236/index.md

   - Text2: [Problem Solving w Algorithms & Data Structures in C++](https://runestone.academy/runestone/books/published/cppds/index.html), use the book cppds and the course csc236-DS-F19 and create a login using your Berea email and username.

 ---
+## Day 20: Friday, October 4, 2019
+  - Before class: Complete all work due before class today (see list from last time)
+  - In class:
+    - Last class day to ask questions on lab
+    - Group work with [TR1: Peerwise Review for E01](https://docs.google.com/document/d/1znVuYdLzy-OxaG6f7HPPQbtRKjRhV2ondOv5AP23EyA/edit?usp=sharing) and [Peerwise](https://peerwise.cs.auckland.ac.nz/course/main.php?course_id=20108) both of which you need to have **completed and submitted before class**.
+  - Outside of class:
+    - Continue working on [L06: the Game of War](https://docs.google.com/document/d/1jCtUOy6JLPBzSFoZGqc7J73_iYF_-C9rck_ZtE9x4Kc/edit?usp=sharing).
+Come with final questions in class.
+Full completion due on Reading Day, Monday, October 7, 2019.
+    - Announcement: Exam E1 will take place in class on Wednesday, October 9, 2019, covering all of the material from the course thus far.
+Major topics covered thus far include: What are data structures, C++, OOP, Big O, linear structures, and career.

 ## Day 19: Wednesday, October 2, 2019
   - Before class: Complete all work due before class today (see list from last time)
   - In class: